jeyrb/release2mqtt/README.md

 Currently only Docker containers are supported, either via an image registry check, or a git repo for source.

 Components can also be updated, either automatically or triggered via MQTT, for example by hitting the *Install* button in the HomeAssistant update dialog.
+Icons and release notes can be specified for a better HA experience.

 ## Install